- Boghossian’s “Manual for Creating Atheists”

 “The First Two Miracles I’d Debunk, To Show That Miracle Claims Don’t Support Faith”

 So what, then, can we say in summary of all this?
 I’m sorry, but it’s a bit too soon yet to say.
 We need to turn to his PSU talk, wherein he speaks (after about 29:00) of “three core reasons for why one believes one’s faith tradition is true….
 Reason number one: Miracles.
 We’re going to examine a few miracles.”

-Let me pause and ask you to consider which faith-truth-convincing miracles he might want to examine and debunk.
+Let me pause and ask you to consider which faith-attesting miracles he might want to examine and debunk.
 The resurrection?
 Healings?
 Visions?
 No, none of these.
-Ladies and gentlemen, for the safety of your clothing — we don’t want anything to spill when you burst out laughing — please lower your drinks.
-The miracles he chooses to debunk, and thereby to destroy the faith-enhancing credibility of miracles, are:
+Ladies and gentlemen, for the safety of your clothing, please lower your drinks We don’t want you spilling anything when you burst out laughing.
+The miracles he chooses to debunk, and thereby to destroy the attesting value of miracles, are:

 - Transubstantiation: the substantial change of the Eucharist elements into the body and blood of Jesus, according to Catholic doctrine…. and